wking-io/Fluture/README.md

 *return* a function from `fork`, which will be automatically called after the Future has forked.
 This function is expected to be idempotent.

-It's the responsibility of the `fork` function with which the Future was constructed to prevent `rej` or `res` to be called anymore after its returned disposal function has been called.
+It's the responsibility of this `fork` function  to prevent `rej` or `res` from being called after its returned disposal function has been called.
 All internal Fluture functions, for example `Future.after`, play by these rules.

 ```js
 const createDatabaseConnection = settings => Future((rej, res) => {